anna099/hegel/introduction/1-introduction.md

 than of culture or religion -- are a problem for Hegel because they separate the mind from its objects, the intellect from the 'Absolute' (that is, ultimate and unconditioned reality).
-When Kant, for example, claims that we can only have objective knowledge if we severely *limit* our cognition, and apply it only to objects as they *appear* to us, he leaves an 'impassable gulf' between thought and its objects.[^9] Hegel is thinking of this kind of philosophy, which he calls 'reflective philosophy', when he writes:
+When Kant, for example, claims that we can only have objective knowledge if we severely *limit* the scope of our cognition, and apply it only to objects as they *appear* to us, he leaves an 'impassable gulf' between thought and its objects.[^9] Hegel is thinking of this kind of philosophy, which he calls 'reflective philosophy', when he writes:

 > The intellect, as the capacity to set limits, erects a building and places it
 > between man and the Absolute, linking everything that man thinks worthy and